Arthur Caíke

-Arthur Caíke do Nascimento Cruz (born 15 June 1992), known as Arthur Caíke or simply Arthur, is a Brazilian professional footballer who plays as a winger or a forward for Brazilian club Goiás.
+Arthur Caíke do Nascimento Cruz (born 15 June 1992), known as Arthur Caíke or simply Arthur, is a Brazilian professional footballer who plays as a winger or a forward for Brazilian club Botafogo-SP.

 Career

 Early career

 Born in Barbalha, Ceará, Arthur made his senior debut for Iraty in 2010 – a 2–2 Série D draw with Pelotas.
 He scored his first professional goal the following season, in a 2–0 Campeonato Paranaense win over J. Malucelli.